ology/Music-Duration/README.md

 Music-Duration
 ==============

-Add 32nd and 64th durations ro MIDI-Perl
+Add 32nd and 64th durations to MIDI-Perl